mossgreen/mossgreen.github.io/_posts/2019-03-15-Spring-RestTemplate.md

 - Allows for easy customization of response errors.
 A custom ResponseErrorHandler can be registered on the RestTemplate.
 - Provides methods for conveniently sending common HTTP request types and also provides methods that allow for increased detail when sending requests.
 Examples of the former method type are: delete, getForObject, getForEntity, headForHeaders, postForObject and put.

-## How to delare it in your app?
+## How to declare it in your app

-2 ways of using resttemplate in your projects:
+2 ways of using `restTemplate` in your projects:

 1. create an instance at the point you need it

-    ```
+    ```java
     RestTemplate rest = new RestTemplate();
     ```

 2. you can declare it as a bean and inject it where you need it.

-## How to configure it?
+## How to configure it

 ### Reuse rest template bean

-One of the best ways to do this is to create a bean which would return a RestTemplate and then Autowire it in which ever class you need.
+One of the best ways to do this is to create a bean which would return a `RestTemplate` and then `Autowire` it in which ever class you need.

 ```java
 @Configuration